tardate/LittleArduinoProjects/Equipment/MilliVoltmeterDIY/CustomBoardAndEnclosure/README.md

 ## Enclosure and Hardware

 I'm using a 140mm x 110mm x 42mm black plastic project enclosure.
-I think I may have picked this up at Sim Lim Tower.
 As a bonus it comes with 4 screw-on rubber feet.

+I picked this up while browsing in [Sim Lim Tower (Singapore)](https://goo.gl/maps/pSonsE9L4J72).
+There is no manufacturer identification, but I suspect it may be the [Future Kit FB16](https://www.futurekit.com/product/25667/fb16).

 ### Control Buttons